lanice/hyrise/docs/queryexecution/json_plan_operations.rst

 #TODO: note to Martin: remove "copyValues".

 SortScan
 ========

-sorts a table by given attribute(s).
+This operator can be sorted a table by given the attribute(s).

 ::